- Monday, June 12

 Let’s take a look at each category in more detail, and what we have planned for this year.
 This a general description and will be followed by “Save the Date” announcements, details and signup instructions.
 For those who sign up for an event, we will send further emails as needed.
 Final dates depend on shore arrangements, tides, and of course, the weather.

 Overnight cruises – We have one overnight powerboat cruise in mind for this year.
-After having gone to Charleston for the last two overnight cruises, Savannah is our target this year.
+We are hopeful to target going to Savannah for an overnight cruise this fall.
 An overnight cruise generally has a more substantial distance to cover and ends up at a marina or yacht club where we tie up for one or two nights depending on your schedule.
-Arrangements for the tie up and hotel accommodations are made in advance and there is usually a social event along with sight seeing at the destination city.
+Arrangements for the tie up and hotel accommodations are made in advance and there is usually a social event along with sight-seeing at the destination city.
 Cruisers usually go in one or more groups so assistance is available if there is a problem.

 Destination / Distance Cruises - A destination cruise is a group cruise to someplace interesting or fun, where generally lunch and an activity happen before the return cruise to Dataw.
-This year trips to the Ace Basin Nature Center, Battery Creek, Harbortown, Beaufort Yacht and Sailing Club, and the Edisto Yacht Club are in the works.
+This year a trip to the Edisto Yacht Club is in the planning phase.

 Sandbar cruises – Some of the best loved and most fun events are sandbar cruises.
 The idea is to time the tides at our target location so that we arrive one hour before low tide and leave 2-3 hours later when the rising tide lifts us off.
 You need a couple of anchors (the stern one can be small) so after the boat is gently nudged up onto the beach, it can be secured.
 Picnics, adult beverages, bonfires (for the evening cruise), swimming (it does get hot around here in the summer), and general fun are the rule.
-Trips to Fripp Inlet sandbar, Capers Island sandbar, and at least two to the Morgan River sandbar, one of which should be an evening cruise are in the plan.
+Trips to Fripp Inlet sandbar and several to the Morgan River sandbar are in the plan.

-Popup evening cruises - We hope to have three or four of these low stress, quickly planned cruises this season.
-Thus, the name Popup Cruise.
+Sunset / Evening cruises - We hope to have multiple low stress, gently planned cruises this season.
 These cruises, in company, will leave Dataw in the early evening, go to someplace close to home where the boats will raft up and anchor to enjoy the evening and being out on the water.
-Jenkins Creek both sides, behind the Morgan River Bar, and even around the red nun on the Morgan River that is not used for navigation are options.
+Jenkins Creek both sides, behind the Morgan River Sandbar, and up Jenkins Creek at the Oyster flats are options.
 Because we are not traveling far, sailboats are welcome.

-Events – RC Kirby broke ground last year on some terrific events that are truly memorable.
-Blessing of the Fleet kick off the season.
-The Poker Run, Pirates at the Pier, and finally the Boat Parade close the season.
+Events – We have some terrific events planned that are truly memorable.
+These include, The Blessing of the Fleet, The Poker Run, Pirates at the Pier, and finally the Christmas Boat Parade close the season.
 There will be much more information on these fun events as we get closer.
 Time and space do not permit me to describe them here.
 Ask anyone who went last year to any of them and you will get an earful.
 Watch for the announcements and don’t miss them.

 Guests – Over time cruisers tend to develop a favored crew that will do the heavy work and provide adult refreshments.
 However, this year we are encouraging all to reach out and invite some new folks who have not had a chance to get out on the water.
 This will get some new members for the DIYC and keep our marina dry stacks full.

-Sign up – Last year we bumped against a size limit for some of the events.
-In the end we did not have to leave anyone out, but it was close.
-This year with the aid of the new web site, we will set a limit on the number of cruisers where needed.
+Sign up – This is in an effort to best support our cruising community as well as helping participants understand there are some events that are limited due to the number of boats that some of our destinations have limited dock space for.
+This year with the aid of the new web site, we will set a limit on the number of cruisers only where needed.
 If there is a limit it will be stated on the announcement along with instructions on how to sign up.
-It will be on a first come first served basis and when the limit is reached sign ups will stop.
-I do not think it will happen often, but it may happen.
+It will be on a first come first served basis and when the limit is reached sign-ups will stop.
+I do not think it will happen often, but it may.
+Please know this is only in an effort to support you and help in the safety at destination on the water.

 Finally, the chart below (if blown up) will show the routes of some of our away from home waters cruises.